zkhan04/js-calculator/README.md

 # js-calculator
-A simple calculator web app using HTML, CSS and Javascript
+A simple calculator web app using HTML, CSS and Javascript.

+### 7/26/2026

+Never give up on your dreams.

 ### Update 1/16/2024
 I finished it!
 This was by far the hardest project I've completed so far, almost made me quit web development, but I'm happy I pushed through.